Major professional sports leagues in the United States and Canada: Television exposure

 Teams in MLB, the NBA, and the NHL—which play several days per week—negotiate contracts with local broadcasters to air most of their games, both terrestrial networks and regional sports networks.
 Some teams (such as the New York Yankees) may even partially or fully own the cable network upon which their games are broadcast, and often receive more revenue from local broadcasts than any other source.
+The collective revenue earned by all MLB clubs is multiple billion dollars annually.
 NFL teams, which generally play once per week, do not negotiate local broadcast contracts, but are allowed to negotiate their own television deals for preseason games with syndication and broadcast stations.

 The current MLS broadcast deals took effect with the 2023 season.
 The league's primary media partner is Apple, which paid a reported $2.5 billion for exclusive worldwide streaming rights from 2023 to 2032.
 All league games are streamed on the MLS Season Pass service on Apple TV+.
 English and Spanish commentary are available for all matches, and games involving Canadian teams are also available in French.
 Linear television rights for 2023–2026 are held by Fox Sports in both English and Spanish in the US, and the English-language TSN and French-language RDS in Canada.

 Before the Apple TV+ deal, MLS matches were shown in English on ESPN and Fox Sports, and in Spanish on Univision.
 MLS's eight-year contracts for U.S. rights for the 2015–2022 seasons earned a combined $105 million annually.

 The CFL's current television deal with TSN pays the league at least $50 million per year until 2026.
+The contract set to take effect in 2027 with TSN and DAZN will pay $83 million per year, in line with inflation compared to the previous agreement.
 Its American broadcast contract with CBS Sports Network pays $1 million per year for 34 of the league's 81 games; prior to its deal with CBS Sports Network, the CFL had bundled its TSN rights with ESPN (a minority owner of TSN), who contributed a negligible $100,000 to the annual rights fees.
 The remainder of the CFL's games are carried online in the United States for free.